esamattis/geekslides/README.markdown

 # Geek Slides

-These slides were made for my introductory Node.js talk.
+These slides were made for my introductory Node.js talk at [Geek Collision][geek] Jyväskylä.
 They also served as a code example within the talk.

 This is like any another HTML based slide system, but there is also clever web server written with Node.js that allows presenter to remote control the slides